bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Let's start with...
 Where do we start?

+Speaker 0: 00:01:52

+Let's start with what happened with Tornado Cash in the Netherlands

-Speaker 1: 00:01:52
+Speaker 1: 00:01:55

-Let's start with what happened with tornado cash in the netherlands yeah in case anybody was living under a rock the tornado cash we talked about that in episode 69 but he got convicted.
+Yeah in case anybody was living under a rock the Tornado Cash we talked about that in episode 69, but he got convicted.
 So that's bad.

 Speaker 0: 00:02:08

 Yeah, Alexey Pertsev, one of the Tornado Cash developers got convicted for 64 months in prison.

+Speaker 1: 00:02:10

 Yep.

+Speaker 0: 00:02:11

 Which does seem to have a lot of relevance for Bitcoin because really he was just writing codes.
 You know, he was writing privacy code, but he was never, maybe you should give the context.
 Why do you think it's relevant for Bitcoin?